yudataguy/react-dnd-uploader/README.md

 Required: `false`<br>
 Default: `false`<br>

-If the `fileWindow` is set to `true, there will be a file window button available on drag and drop zone.
+If the `fileWindow` is set to `true`, there will be a file window button available on drag and drop zone.

 ### autoUpload